-Credit distr Credit distribution, Eligibility and Pre-requisites of the Course Course title & Code Credits edits Credit distribution of the Eligibility Pre-requisite course criteria of the course • Practical/ Practice Fundamentals of Marketing Management (GE 5) 4 3 1 0 Class XII None Management Studies
+, 0 • Course title & Code Credits Credit distribution of the course Pre-requisite of the course Practical/ Practice Fundamentals of Marketing Management (GE 5) 4 3 1 0 Class XII None Management Studies

 - To introduce the nature, scope, and importance of marketing and its evolution over time. - To explain the core marketing concepts and the various company orientations. - To explain the various product decisions, including the product life cycle, product classification, product line decision, product mix decision, branding decisions, packaging and labeling. - To understand the various pricing methods and determinants of price, as well as promotion decisions and marketing channel decisions.